StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

     cd /lmb/data1

-There are several useful shortcuts when moving between directories Move to previous directory: `cd –`
-Move to your home directory: `cd` or `cd ~`
-Move “up” a level in the file structure hierarchy `cd ..`
+There are several useful shortcuts when moving between directories: move to previous directory: `cd –` move to your home directory: `cd` or `cd ~` move “up” a level in the file structure hierarchy `cd ..`

 `cp` copy
 This command enables the user to copy a file from one location to another.
 Below is a simple copy command that copies `file.txt` to a new file named `file_copy.txt`.
 (Note that two files sitting in the same folder can’t have the same name, and so the new file needs a different name from the input file.)